BobKerns/BobKerns.github.io/pages/ukraine.md

 To oppose war, you have to oppose imperialism, whether at home or abroad.

-And the worst thing you can do in the face of a land grab is—nothing.
+The worst thing you can do in the face of a land grab is—_nothing_.
 After the Russian grab for Ukraine began in 2014, we slapped a few sanctions.
 Europe continued to buy Russian gas in vast quantities.

 That bolstered Putin's power, and funded its military, and helped bring us to where we are today.

 If we had taken the economic actions we have since February, back in 2014, the situation would be very different.
 Rather than funneling more cash into Russia's hands via Nordstream, and preparing to expand it with Nordstream 2, Europe could have slashed its dependence on Russian fuels.

+Nonviolent action is always preferred.
+We (the world) passed up those opportunities.
+But to fail to resist genocide is to abet it.
+We failed to resist for too long.

 ## Have my views on funding Ukraine changed since the beginning of the war?